espocrm/documentation/docs/administration/bpm-activities.md

 #### Update Target Record

 Updates the target record.
-You can utilize formula here.
+You can also utilize Formula script to set fields with calculated values.

-It's possible to delete the record with the formula expression: `deleted = 1`.
+It's possible to delete the record with the Formula expression: `deleted = 1`.

 #### Update Related Record

-Updates the record (or multiple records) related to the target record.
-You can utilize formula here.
+Updates a record (or multiple records) related to the target record.
+You can also utilize Formula script to set fields with calculated values.

 #### Update Created Record